moka-guys/dnanexus_swiss_army_SNP_bcftools_filter/README.md

 - normalises and decomposes the VCF (bcftools norm)

 ## Output
-Filtered VCFs have a suffix of sites_present_reheader_filtered.vcf.gz The app's "output folder" argument can be used to output files to the expected directory.
+Filtered VCFs have a suffix of sites_present_reheader_filtered.vcf.gz The output files are saved to / unless the output location is specified when setting off the app